schemin-raptor/schemin-raptor/README.md

 # About Me
-Engineer with a background in Dynamics and Mechanism Engineer.
+Engineer with a background in dynamics and mechanisms.
 Use python as my daily driver at work.
 Currently learning Rust and potentially C++ (soon).
 # My projects
 See my projects at [Gitlab](https://gitlab.com/schemin-raptor) repository.